News

 New technologies are helping Broadway to be friendlier to the environment.
 For example, audience members enjoying the long-running musical Aladdin at Broadway's New Amsterdam Theatre were happy to learn incandescent bulbs are disappearing at the venue, replaced by LED ones.

-BGA Director, Molly Braverman shared insights about the causes and actions to combat the smoky haze.
+BGA Director Molly Braverman published a guest essay to share insights about the causes and actions to combat the smoky haze that blanketed New York City from the Canadian wildfires in 2023.